MOUNT VERNON TRAIL:

 Note; To access Roosevelt Island, use the footbridge.
 However, no bikes are allowed on the Island.

-Note; The trail to the right will take you over the Roosevelt Memorial Bridge and into DC.
+Note; The boardwalk trail to the right will take you up to and across the narrow, paved Roosevelt Memorial Bridge and East, into Washington DC, where you can access the Rock Creek Park Trail

 Note; Before you travel under the parkway, to your right is a road that takes you up to Fort Hunt Park.
 As you approach the park gate entrance, look to your left and you’ll see a small path that leads to one of the old concrete emplacements, "Battery Robinson July 1901".